What Is the Preload Directive?

-Preload is a new web standard that offers more control over how particular resources are fetched for the current navigation.
-This directive can be defined within a
+preload offers more control over how particular resources are fetched for the current navigation.
+This directive can be defined within the

 as attribute with possible values including, but not limited to:

 as attribute allows the web developer to have greater control of resource prioritization, amongst other things.